Lonely Is the Muse: Composition

 "Lonely Is the Muse" has a duration of four minutes and one second.
 It was written by Halsey and Stuart Price, and produced by Austin Corona, Wyatt Bernard, and Brandon Buttner.
 Mark "Spike" Stent worked as the mixer, while Randy Merrill was in charge of its mastering.
 Kieran Beardmore and Matt Wolach were engineer assistants.
-Music critics categorized "Lonely Is the Muse" as an alternative rock, hard rock, gothic rock, and grunge song led by guitars and drums.
+Music critics categorized "Lonely Is the Muse" as an alternative rock, grunge, gothic rock, and hard rock song led by guitars and drums.
 They compared it to other works by Halsey from the genres, including her collaboration with Bring Me the Horizon titled "¿" (2019), her Birds of Prey soundtrack single "Experiment on Me" (2020), and her previous album If I Can't Have Love, I Want Power (2021), produced by Trent Reznor and Atticus Ross of Nine Inch Nails.

 The lyrics of "Lonely Is the Muse" explores themes of self-worth and resilience.
 Halsey expresses about feeling used and struggling to find sincere love in other people.
 She wonders when she will reach joy, and expresses that she feels "reduced to just a body here in someone else's bed".
 The song is also a confrontation to the music industry and the expectations that society has placed upon her.
 In the chorus, Halsey compares herself to a martyr.